Vovkiv/mlp_fics_that_i_plan_to_translate/README.md

 Open  `mlp_fics_that_i_plan_to_translate.ods`, it is list.
 (Created with LibreOffice Calc https://www.libreoffice.org/)

+If you found typo, have suggestion, please, open new issue here: https://github.com/Vovkiv/mlp_fics_that_i_plan_to_translate/issues/new

+I don't accept PR/MR, since it's useless to do with LibreOffice files.
+(No diffs, etc.) Instead, you could:
+1. Fork this repo (or download list file)
+2. Make changes
+3. Open new issue
+4. Point out what you changed and why
+5. If everything fine, i will apply this changes to file, and, if you wan to, mention you in commit and in list file, as contributor.

 If you, for some reasons, want me to translate your fic, write PM here:

 https://www.fimfiction.net/user/595939/volkov